A beauty consultant by profession, Jayne has been advising on correct skin and hair care, makeup, and other cosmetics for over 20 years.

 When to Remove Hair

-You'll find hair removal, or depilation as it's properly called, a more comfortable experience if you take a warm bath or shower beforehand to open the pores and soften the hair.
+You'll find hair removal, also referred to as depilation, is a more comfortable experience if you take a warm bath or shower beforehand to open the pores and soften the hair.
 It's best done in the evening in order that your skin can recuperate while you sleep; it's bound to be sensitive, so spraying it with deodorant and perfume, or exposing it to blazing sun or bitter winds should be avoided.